Le Club du Sauna

 Saturday, June 6, 8 pm

-As a close friend and former lover of Bandler, artist Tove Jansson was one of the key contributors to the club’s unique atmosphere and design.
+Le Club du Sauna opened during the 1952 Olympic Games in Helsinki and often cited as potentially the first true nightclub in Finland.
+It was run by theater director Vivica Bandler with close friend and former lover of Bandler, artist Tove Jansson (of Moomin fame) was one of the key contributors to the club’s unique atmosphere and design.